deadlyvipers/dojo_rules/introduction.md

 A file about me :)
-favorite Code School path: JS
+favorite Code School path: JavaScript